Matlock Town F.C.: History

 Matlock were drawn against Wigan in the first round of the FA Cup again in 1976–77, this time winning 2–0.
 They went on to beat eventual Third Division champions Mansfield Town in an incredible 5–2 away from home, marking the first time the club had defeated Football League opposition.
 In the third round they lost 5–1 at Carlisle United.
 The club won the Northern Premier League's Challenge Cup and the Peter Swales Shield in 1977–78.
 In 1979 they entered the Anglo-Italian Cup, finishing second in the English section.
 The 1983–84 season saw them finish as runners-up in the Northern Premier League.
 When the league gained a second division in 1987 the club became members of the Premier Division.
 Another FA Cup first round appearance in 1989–90 ended in a 4–1 defeat at Scunthorpe United.
 After finishing bottom of the division in 1995–96, they were relegated to Division One.

 In 2003–04 Matlock were Division One runners-up, earning promotion to the Premier Division.
 They won the league's Challenge Cup the following season.
 A fifth-place finish in the Premier Division in 2007–08 led to the club qualifying for the promotion playoffs, in which they lost 4–2 to Witton Albion in the semi-finals.
 They finished fourth in 2021–22, going on to lose 2–1 to Scarborough Athletic in the play-off semi-finals.
 The following season ended with a fifth-placed finish and a 4–1 play-off semi-final defeat by Warrington Town.
+In 2024–25 the club finished fourth-from-bottom of the Premier Division and were relegated to Division One East.

+The 2025–26 season saw Matlock finished as runners-up in Division One East, going on to lose 2–1 to Bradford (Park Avenue) in the play-off semi-finals.